Itinerary Food Tour Bookings Taste Checklist

 One each is enough

-If it comes up Need to find separately
+If it comes up Find separately

 Not subtle, but culturally mandatory.
 More for the experience than for refined drinking pleasure.